-258. The Corruption Scheme has now been fully exposed to the public.
+- 264. Peru cannot longer dispute that Graña y Montero paid millions of dollars in bribes to Peru's president and government officers.
+The tale of corruption between the Humala administration and Graña y Montero is undisputed.364 Nor can Peru dispute any more that these bribes were paid in exchange for government contracts to Graña y Montero which were awarded under the guise of public biddings designed to make Graña y Montero the sole qualified bidder. - 265.
+The Corruption Scheme has now been fully exposed to the public.
 Indeed, Graña y Montero's executives have admitted that they paid bribes to the Humala administration to obtain government contracts in the same period in which Graña y Montero somehow became the only qualified bidder for the contract to operate Blocks III and IV in an illegal public process.
-The admission that Graña y Montero executives met with the Nadine Heredia to discuss Blocks III and IV is just the latest - but doubtfully the last - chapter in this tragic saga of corruption and abuse of power.
-259. The license contracts to operate Blocks III and IV were awarded as part of the Corruption Scheme.
+The admission that Graña y Montero executives met with the Nadine Heredia to discuss Blocks III and IV is just but another chapter in this tragic saga of corruption and abuse of power.365 - 266.
+The license contracts to operate Blocks III and IV were awarded as part of the Corruption Scheme.
 Amorrortu commenced the Direct Negotiation Process for Blocks III and IV.
-But his statement of interest and proposals were shelved to give way to the phony International Public Bidding Process in which the rules and regulations were bent or ignored to benefit Graña y Montero.